-Serving Kitchener-Waterloo, Milton and the surrounding areas, Anchoridge Counselling takes great pride in working with individuals who are apart of the LGBTQ2S+ community.
+Serving Kitchener-Waterloo, Milton, Mississauga, and the surrounding areas, Anchoridge Counselling takes great pride in working with individuals who are a part of the LGBTQ2S+ community.

 The world has come a long way, but we still have a long way to go.
 Despite rapidly growing cultural acceptance of diverse sexual and romantic orientations and gender identifications, oppression, discrimination, and marginalization of LGBTQ2S+ people persist.
 Many individuals who identify themselves as part of the LGBTQ2S+ community seek counselling for similar reasons to non-LGBTQ2S+ individuals (ie. depression, anxiety, grief, couples therapy, work stress etc).
 And while some issues have little to do with sexuality, gender or identity, the LGBTQ2S+ community does have its own set of unique challenges as well.

 While this is a broad category that includes a wide range of challenges and stressors.
 This can include coming out to one's family and friends, sorting out an "authentic" sense of self (including gender dysmorphia and sexual identity issues), monogamy and polyamory or open relationships, discrimination and oppression, self-esteem and self-acceptance.
 All of which are in the face of social expectations and pressures, which can lead to higher levels of depression, anxiety, substance use, engaging in self-harm behaviours, and/or experience suicidal thoughts.
 Given these stressors that individuals in the LGBTQ2S+ community contend with, it is no wonder they suffer from mental health issues at a disproportionately high rate.

 So what do I do with these feelings?